modelon-community/impact-client-python/docs/source/setup_run_experiment.rst

    experiment_definition = experiment_definition.with_modifiers({'PI.k': Range(10, 100, 3)})

 This would setup an experiment with 3 cases.
-Please refer the :doc:`mutli-execution <muti_execution_experiments>` tutorial for more information on this.
+Please refer the :doc:`multi-execution <multi_execution_experiments>` tutorial for more information on this.

 Executing the experiment
 ************************